Sean Connery Wore a Hairpiece in Every Original James Bond Movie

 The Duke, John Wayne wore a toupee beginning in about 1948.
 Wayne always felt more confident when wearing his toupee, but he never denied it.
 In fact, he often joked about it when asked about his "phony" toupee.
 "It's not phony," he responded.
 "It's real hair.
 Of course, it's not mine, but it's real."

 Charlie Sheen wears a hairpiece most of the time now.
-He is one that I was actually surprised about.
 OK….
 So his life has been falling off the rails (off and on) for years now.
-Good thing he pays so much attention to his hair!
+Good thing he pays so much attention to his hair.

 Jeremy Piven actually has a scar from his botched hair transplant surgery.
 He also wears a piece to help cover that.
 Of course, if you were paying attention, you saw his hair go from sparse to full and lush during one hiatus.
 Hmmm….

-Ted Danson is another one that has been wearing a toupee for years.
+Ted Danson is another one who's been wearing a toupee for years.
 You may recall that he did take it off during an episode of Cheers when it was revealed that his character, Sam Malone wore a hairpiece.
-Danson didn’t mind at all when the popular sitcom poked fun!
+Danson didn’t mind at all when the popular sitcom poked fun.
 He says that he wears it for professional reasons and has no problem sporting his natural look.
 His hair and hair pieces always look really natural.

 Why did Jason Alexander start wearing a hairpiece?
 Does he not realize that Seinfeld is on like 500 times a day, and we all know he’s bald?
 Whatever floats your boat.

 Does this list of bald celebrities surprise you?
 Who else wears a hairpiece?